 When the skin heals, the blood vessels play one of the most important roles: they allow oxygen and nutrients to get to the wound, which supplies adequate energy for the rest of the working cells.
 But, because cartilage does not have this luxury, it takes a very long time to heal, and often never goes back to its original state (especially because we continue to overexert it when its damaged).
 Whether its rough movement, fast compression, or even just simple day-to-day use, once the cartilage is damaged, it has a very hard time getting back to where it was.

 In many cases, joint damage that involves this cartilage trauma only worsens over time.

 This is why its so important to take a proactive stance on caring for your pet’s (and your own) joints!
 While it may not be obvious in the early stages, joint and cartilage damage can cause far more serious issues down the road.
-Taking a glucosamine supplement can help support the joints, as glucosamine is naturally found in cartilage.
+Support your pup’s joints everyday for a healthy, happy dog!

 Our Sound Dog Viscosity has all of these elements, and in adequate levels too!
 We’ve taken into account how each ingredient affects the joint health, and formulated this product to contain proper amounts of short-term aids (MSM, herbs), moderate-term aids (glucosamine) and long-term aids (Omega 3s) to properly support the joints.